Final report for ONC18-051

 - Develop a “users guide” to implementing successful and relevant on-farm events and activities.

-- Hold a “demonstration” event for local farmers in the West Michigan region to give practical experience and training for agritourism activities.
+- Hold a “demonstration” event for local farmers in the West Michigan region to give practical experience and training for agritourism activities. – This demonstration event was also postponed due to COVID-19 impacts and the inability to host large scale gatherings during 2020.

 Educational & Outreach Activities